top of page

 Only B, F and I are legally enforceable, with a right of appeal section 51 (2) (c) Children and Families Act 2014

-To quote Mr O. Wilde ‘the truth is rarely pure and never simple’.
 Do not be lulled into the false security that a long narrative EHCP contains the correct information.
-It’s all about the wording, choice of wording, and most importantly what has been conveniently omitted.
+It's all about the wording, choice of wording, and, most importantly, what has been conveniently omitted.

 bottom of page